Linear lexicographic optimization and preferential bidding system: Numerical experiments

 \subsection{Results}

-The results are reported in Table~\ref{tab:cpualgo2}.
-The last three columns of Table~\ref{tab:cpualgo2} present respectively the total time needed to solve the master problem, the pricing problems (which is formed by the total time spent in Algorithm~\ref{algo:shortestpath} plus the small extra time for the ``reduction'' trick), and the two integer linear lexicographic programs of steps~\ref{solver} and~\ref{solver2} of Algorithm~\ref{algo}.
-The overall time spent by Algorithm~\ref{algo} is given in the second column.
+The results are reported in Table~\ref{tab:cpualgo2} in two parts: the average over the five instances of each set, and the worst instance in terms of the computational time.
+The first six columns of each part present respectively the time (in seconds) needed by the overall algorithm (Algorithm~\ref{algo}), the master problem, the pricing problems (which is formed by the total time spent in Algorithm~\ref{algo:shortestpath} plus the small extra time for the ``reduction'' trick), the integer linear lexicographic program of step~\ref{solver}, the pricing with gap of step~\ref{pricing2}, and the integer linear lexicographic program of step~\ref{solver2}.